-- 5. Cover general and site/work specific topics in the training including: - All procedures in your heat illness prevention plan including procedures for providing water, shade and cool-down rests, high heat, emergency response. and acclimatization - · The concept, importance, and methods of acclimatization - The different types of heat illness and, the common signs and symptoms of heat illness - · Appropriate first aid and/or emergency responses to the different types of heat illness, and their access - Provide the training in a language the employees understand - · Ensure that the work procedures are consistent with the information provided in the training - Maintain records of the training - K. Have a suitable number of trained persons to render first aid.
-Typical first aid methods for heat exhaustion and heat stroke are: - 1.
-To give first aid for heat exhaustion, lay the person down flat in a cool environment, loosen his or her clothing, and give him or her plenty of water to drink. - 2.
-To give first aid for heat stroke, immediately start aggressive cooling of the person and get him or her to a hospital right away.
-Cooling can include placing cool wet towels on the trunk, arms, and leas, while refreshing the cooling towels every few minutes. - L. Ways to prevent heat illness also include: - 1.
-Monitoring weather forecast ahead of time and planning accordingly. - 2.
-Timing the heaviest work load for the coolest part of the workdav. - 3.
-Starting work shift early in the morning. - 4.
-Providing training on heat stress including prevention. recognition, and first aid as a part of the employer's IIP Program.
+- 5. Cover general and site/work-specific topics in the training including: - All procedures in your heat illness prevention plan, including procedures for providing water, shade and cool-down rests, high heat, emergency response, and acclimatization - The concept, importance, and methods of acclimatization - The different types of heat illness and the common signs and symptoms of heat illness - Appropriate first aid and/or emergency response for the different types of heat illness, and how to access - Provide the training in a language the employees understand - Ensure that the work procedures are consistent with the information provided in the training - · Maintain records of the training - K. Have a suitable number of trained persons to render first aid.
+Typical first aid methods for heat exhaustion and heat stroke: - 1.
+Give first aid for heat exhaustion, lay the person down flat in a cool environment, loosen their clothing, and give them plenty of water to drink. - 2 Give first aid for heat stroke, immediately start aggressive cooling of the person and get them to a hospital right away.
+Cooling can include placing cool wet towels on the trunk, arms, and legs while refreshing the cooling towels every few minutes. - L. Ways to prevent heat illness also include: - 1.
+Monitoring the weather forecast ahead of time and planning accordingly. - Timing the heaviest workload for the coolest part of the workday. - 3.
+Starting work early in the morning. - 4.
+Providing training on heat stress including prevention, recognition, and first aid as a part of the employer's IIPP.
 3203, 3400, 3439

-For more information on Heat Illness Prevention see Cal/OSHA's Heat Illness Prevention eTool at www.dir.ca.gov/dosh/etools/08-006/index.htm.
+For more information on Heat Illness Prevention, see Cal/OSHA's Heat Illness Prevention eTool at www.dir.ca.gov/dosh/etools/08-006/index.htm.